 Rome in February

-Still wintery, often calmer.
-Solid choice if you want a classic Rome trip with less pressure.
+Still wintery, usually calmer than spring, and a good month for a classic Rome trip with less pressure.

 • Crowds: low to medium